- Integration with external system event data

 Roads and Highways supports the following measure behavior rules:

 - Stay Put—The x,y location of the event is preserved, but the m-values may change.

-- Move—The m values are preserved, but the x,y location is subject to change.
+- Move—The m-values are preserved, but the x,y is subject to change.

-- Retire—Both the m and x,y values are preserved, but the event record will not display unless the event layer is rolled back to a state before the event's retire date.
+- Retire—Both the m and x,y values are preserved, but the event record will not display unless the event layer is rolled back to a state prior to the event's retire date.

 Support for multiple linear referencing methods